-The Home Office is one of the UK Government’s main departments of state with a mission to keep our citizens safe and secure.
-In 2013 the Government Digital Service began working with departments to deliver 25 examples of high-quality, high-volume, citizen-facing digital transactions.
-We were engaged to establish and oversee the Home Office exemplars to use these as a means of driving change in the organisation to digital by default services and ways of working.
+The Home Office is one of the UK Government’s main departments of state with a mission to keep citizens safe and secure.
+In 2013, the Government Digital Service began working with Home Office departments to deliver 25 examples of high-quality, high-volume, citizen-facing digital transactions.
+We were engaged to establish and oversee these so-called ‘Home Office exemplars’, and to use them as a means of driving change in the organisation to create services which are ‘digital by default services' and digital ways of working.

 We started the Visa exemplar, with the aim to totally overhaul the UK’s visa application service and deliver a cost-effective digital service.
-At the time, the number of Visa types was unknown but well over 100.
-The existing technology and its suppliers were incapable of supporting a service that would meet the new service standards.
-And there was no significant civil service understanding in the technology tools they had or needed.
+At the time, the number of Visa types was unknown but were well over 100.
+The existing technology and its suppliers were incapable of supporting a service that would need to meet the new Live UK Government Service required standards.
+And, there was no significant civil service understanding of the technology tools they had or needed.
 The past 7 years had seen a number of failing IT projects: over £500M spent but with no usable results.

-- mpowered and mentored a small team of civil servants into key roles
+ii) empowered and mentored a small team of civil servants into key roles